-One of the world’s most awe-inspiring sites, the ancient city of Angkor Wat is on every visitor’s itinerary.
-Although the crowds don’t take away from the wow-factor, getting swindled while taking in the temples might!
+The ancient city of Angkor Wat is on every visitor to Cambodia's itinerary.
+Although the crowds don’t take away from the wow-factor, getting swindled while taking in the temples might.
+Watch out for these common cons.

 Plan your day in advance, leave early in the morning, stick to the plan, and make sure you don’t pay in full until the end - or only pay half up front- and keep some spare change for a tip if everything does go well.